 - Goal setting functions for time, distance, and calories;

-- The bottle holder included;
+- The bottle holder included the following;

 - Tablet holder included;